 Update Android and Your Apps

 Running outdated software can cause compatibility bugs that lead to random reboots.
-First, let's get the system update out of the way.
+First, get the system update out of the way.
 Open Settings > System > Software update and check for any updates.
-Download and install whatever Android 16 build is available.
+As of July 2026, Android 17 OTAs and downloads are available for the Pixel 10 Pro XL, so install the latest update offered to your phone.

 Next, update your apps through the Play Store.
 Open the Play Store, tap your profile icon, and select "Manage apps & device."
 Tap "Update all" to get everything current.